serhmarch/modbuspy/doc/pages/06_configuration.md

 ## Overview

-modbuspy provides comprehensive configuration options for different port types and operation modes.
+libmodbuspy provides comprehensive configuration options for different port types and operation modes.
 This guide covers all available settings, their defaults, and their impact on communication.